-- 1. A valid parish program must be designed to provide all members of the parish (or parish school if a school-based program) the opportunity to participate in a youth soccer program.
+- A valid parish program must be designed to provide all members of the parish (or parish school if a school-based program) the opportunity to participate in a youth soccer program.
 A parish program which gives preference to Catholics from other parishes or to non-Catholics will be considered to be in violation of the rules of the ABSP. - 2.
-With respect to all new parish programs and, in certain circumstances, existing parish programs, the Board will have the responsibility for evaluating their status as "valid parish programs".
-The evaluation will include, but not be limited to, the following "guidelines" for a valid parish program: - a.
-Is the registration for the program advertised in the parish school and/or the parish Religious Education program?
+With respect to all new parish programs and, in certain circumstances, existing parish programs, the Board will have the responsibility for evaluating their status as "valid parish programs".[2] - 3.

-- b.
-Is the program open to all members of the parish? - c.
-Does the program currently include (or expect to include in future years) teams at all age groups? - d.
-Do the teams in the program play in other leagues under other names? - 3.
 Coordinators, coaches, and volunteers must meet the requirements of the Archdiocese of Baltimore, the Archdiocese of Baltimore Division of Youth and Young Adult Ministry, and the specific affiliated parish especially as it relates to those requirements associated with volunteering with youth and coaches training.
 As these requirements may change from time to time, please contact the applicable youth minister, the Division of Youth and Young Adult Ministry, or a Board member for further information.
 Generally, coordinators, coaches and volunteers may not participate in soccer activities involving youth until these requirements are met.